ailiis/conclusions/README.md

   It must always eventually be replaced with a proper code.
 - code `new`:
   Use this code for sentences where you think a new code is needed.
 Note the needed code below in the comments.
+- code `I-give-up`:
+  Use this code for sentences that you just don't understand, because they are poorly written.
+Maybe because of confusing grammar or wording.